EnterpriseDB/tpa/docs/INSTALL-repo.md

 you can [run TPAexec in a Docker container](INSTALL-docker.md).

 Next, clone the TPAexec repository into, say, `~/tpaexec`.
-(It doesn't matter where you put it, but don't use `/opt/2ndQuadrant/TPA`, to avoid conflicts if you install the TPAexec packages in future.)
+(It doesn't matter where you put it, but don't use `/opt/EDB/TPA` or `/opt/2ndQuadrant/TPA`, to avoid conflicts if you install the TPAexec packages in future.)

 ```bash
 $ git clone https://github.com/EnterpriseDB/tpaexec.git ~/tpaexec